Feb 4

 Kingdom of Hawaii’i, 2010. | Photo by Selena Hoy

-Getting around the city
+Getting around Sapporo

 In addition, much of the center of town can be walked underground in a vast network of tunnels, many of which double as shopping arcades and connect to the subway stations.
-In a city that has snow on the ground more than half the year, this just makes so much sense, but from up top you wouldn’t necessarily realize that so much of the city is subterranean.
+In a city that has snow on the ground more than half the year, this makes sense, but from up top you wouldn’t necessarily realize that so much of the city is subterranean.

 For more details check out our guide to getting around Sapporo.

-What to eat in Sapporo
+What is there to eat in Sapporo?

 Hokkaidō is famous for its agriculture and supplies much of the rest of the country with vegetables, dairy, and other produce.
 You’ll find no shortage of delightful treats to warm your insides after braving the cold and crowds.